Parts Of A Website: A Cheat Sheet For Non-Techies

 Conclusion

-Hopefully you found this mini crash course on website terminology helpful.
+I hope you found this mini crash course on website terminology helpful.

 About the Author

 Mark Brinker is president of Mark Brinker & Associates — a business website design and development firm in Sterling Heights, MI.
-Mark offers a FREE masterclass training, "The 5 Steps To Creating A Website That Consistently Attracts Ideal Clients", which you can watch here
+Mark offers a FREE masterclass training, "The 5 Steps To Creating A Website That Consistently Attracts Ideal Clients", which you can watch here.
+Mark also publishes lots of great (and free!) content on his YouTube channel.

 Leave a Comment